juanfrans-courses/mapping_arch_hum/Spring_2016/Tutorials/04_Working_with_Projections.md

 * Now, double-click on the `US_States_Albers` layer to bring up the `Layer Properties` panel.
 * Navigate to the `Joins` section.
-* Click the `+` button at the bottom of the window to add a new join, and select `StatePopulations`, your imported CSV file, as the join layer.
+* Click the `+` button at the bottom of the window to add a new join.
+* Select `StatePopulations`, your imported CSV file, as the join layer.
 * Select `FIPS_ID` as the `Join field`, which is the column name for the FIPS ID in the CSV file.
 * Select `fips` as the `Target field`, which is the column name for the FIPS ID in the `US_States_Albers` layer.
 * If you like, create a short `Custom field name prefix` to differentiate your joined columns from the original ones.